-14.1 We will ensure that the Headteacher/ Head teacher and at least one other member of staff have completed appropriate safer recruitment training, recognised by the DfE.
-At all times the Headteacher and head of care at Jasmine Grove will ensure that safer recruitment practices and procedures are followed in accordance with the requirements of 'Keeping Children Safe in Education Sept 2025'.
+14.1 We will ensure that the Head teacher and at least one other member of staff have completed appropriate safer recruitment training, recognised by the DfE.
+At all times the Headteacher at Jasmine Hall will ensure that safer recruitment practices and procedures are followed in accordance with the requirements of 'Keeping Children Safe in Education Sept 2025'.
 We will ensure that at least one member of any interview panel is appropriately trained in safer recruitment.
 The school will inform candidates that online searches may be carried out as part of our due diligence checks.